ICIJ/datashare-docs/server-mode/add-documents-from-the-cli.md

 **This document assumes that you have installed Datashare** [**in server mode within Docker**](install-with-docker.md)**.**

-In server [mode](../concepts/running-modes.md), it's important to understand that Datashare does not provide an interface to add documents.
-As there is no build-in roles and permission in Datashare's data model, we have no way to differentiate users to offer admin additional tools.
+In server [mode](../concepts/running-modes.md), it's important to understand that Datashare does not provide a web interface to add documents.
+Documents are added using the command-line interface.

-This is likely to be changed in the near future, but in the meantime, you can still add documents to Datashare using the command-line interface.

 Here is a simple command to scan a directory and index its files: